Scouts de Argentina: Scout Sections

-On this branch kids participate of activities and learn the basics skills to prepare them to join the Unidad.
+On this section, kids participate of activities and learn the basics skills to prepare them to join the Unidad.
 The environment is thematically oriented after Rudyard Kipling's "The Jungle Book".
 The troop leaders are named after characters of the book like Bagheera, Baloo, Akela, Kaa, Kotick, Raksha and Rikki-Tikki-Tavi.
 Manada literally means pack, for pack of wolves.
 The children are called "Lobatos y Lobeznas", wolf cubs, representing the wolves from the book.
 When going on camping trips the Manada usually sleeps in one big tent as a group.